 This isn’t good for the hedgehog, so for us, the cat biscuits we use, provide the staple nutrients for our hedgehog and we get to decide how else to supplement our hedgehog’s diet and thereby controlling the moderation of what we give him.

 Some cat biscuits can have milk added, as these cat biscuits are designed for kittens to help them during their growth.
 Milk isn’t good for hedgehogs as they are lactose intolerant and giving them something every day that could upset their stomach isn’t a good idea.
 I always meticulously check the ingredients of any food item I’m considering for our hedgehog and it’s a good habit to form.

 9. Choose cat food with good fiber content

 Fiber is also an essential part of the hedgehog’s diet and like humans, they need this to bulk up their stools so it’s easy to pass.
 Impaction of the faeces can become a serious problem and require an operation, if the stools become hard inside the hedgehog.

 The dry cat biscuits we use have fiber added so we don’t have to worry too much about introducing this in other ways to our hedgehog’s diet.
 I can report too, our hedgehog doesn’t have any real issues with his poop.

 Don’t add supplements to cat food

-I’ve read about many people supplementing their African Pygmy Hedgehog’s food with vitamin drops like Vitamin D and I find this very difficult to understand.
+I’ve read about many people supplementing their hedgehog’s food with vitamin drops like Vitamin D and I find this very difficult to understand.
 As naturally, they are a nocturnal species, so how would they in the wild be able to manufacture vitamin D (the sunshine vitamin), if they are never out in the sun in the daylight?